rbisdorff/Digraph3/docSphinx/tutorial.rst

     Random graph of order 8 generated with edge probability 0.4

-If the random graph instance *g* (see :numref:`randomGraph4335`) is a permutation graph, *g* and its dual *-g* must be *transitively orientable*, ie **comparability graphs** (see [GOL-2004]_).
+If the random perfect graph instance *g* (see :numref:`randomGraph4335`) is indeed a permutation graph, *g* and its dual *-g* should be *transitively orientable*, ie **comparability graphs** (see [GOL-2004]_).
 With the :py:func:`graphs.Graph.isComparabilityGraph` test, we may easily check this fact.
 This method proceeds indeed by trying to construct a transitive neighbourhood decomposition of a given graph instance and, if successful, stores the resulting edge orientations into a *self.edgeOrientations* attribute (see [GOL-2004]_ p.129-132).

 .. code-block:: pycon
    :linenos: